JanKolo04/inventions/README.md

 # inventions
-Website about inventions pasts centuries
+Website about inventions pasts centuries from 16 w to 20 w